Border Personnel Meeting Point

-Border Personnel Meeting points are locations along the disputed Sino-Indian territories on Line of Actual Control (LAC) where the armies of both countries hold ceremonial and practical meetings to resolve border issues and improve relations.
+Border Personnel Meeting Points are locations along the disputed Sino-Indian territories on the Line of Actual Control (LAC) where the armies of both countries hold ceremonial and practical meetings to resolve border issues and improve relations.
 While border meetings have been held since the 1990s, the first formal Border Personnel Meeting point was established in 2013.
-There are five meeting points: two in the Indian Union Territory of Ladakh or India's Western (Northern) sector corresponding to China's Southern Xinjiang Military District of the Western Theater Command, one in Sikkim, and two in Arunachal Pradesh in India's Central and Eastern sectors corresponding to China's Tibet Military District.
+There are five meeting points: two in the Indian Union Territory of Ladakh, one in Sikkim, and two in Arunachal Pradesh in India's Central and Eastern sectors.

 India has identified the specific Patrol Points with the specified route and the maximum depth up to which Indian troops usually patrol into the disputed territory on LAC.
 Patrolling points provide a truer sense of the extent of India's limits of actual control.

 History

 The border between China and India is 3488 km in length and often in sparsely populated areas.
 Its exact location has never been formally defined and is thus vague and in dispute.
 Both governments patrol up to where they each believe the border lies.
 Indian and China began discussing the border in the 1980s.

 One aspect of an initiative of Indian Prime Minister Narendra Modi to improve Indo-Chinese relations and reduce border tension was the creation of formal locations to hold Border Personnel Meetings.
 Border Personnel Meeting points were established after the signing of a Border Defense Cooperation Agreement in October 2013.
 The first three formal BPM Points were opened shortly after the agreement.
 Two additional locations were opened in 2015.

 Sino-Indian dispute is seen as the territory slicing aspect, one of many components, of China's salami slice strategy.